-Robotic gastrectomy, Robotic Surgery for the treatment of Stomach Cancer & Esophagus
+Robotic gastrectomy, Robotic Surgery for the treatment of Stomach Cancer and Esophagus

 Gastrectomy is the surgical removal of all or part of the stomach, When this procedure is performed by a doctor using an advanced surgical device called the da Vinci Surgical System, it is referred to as robotic surgery or robotic gastrectomy, Robotic surgery offers a magnified, high-definition view of the tumor that allows the surgeon to visualize tissues and cells that are not visible to the naked eye.